 The Nick Ashley Trophy, Lent Term 2025

 We are also playing a Cuppers (inter-colleagiate team) tournament.
 Previous Nick Ashley tournaments were held in Michaelmas 2020, Easter 2021, Easter 2024 and Michaelmas 2024.
-The end point of the 2024 Lent competition will be Friday 21st of March.
+The end point of the 2024 Lent competition was Friday 21st of March.

 This competition was open to current members of Cambridge University Tiddlywinks Club.
-Note that the initial ladder order is the active players in inverse of the end state of the previous tournament.
+Note that the initial ladder order was the active players in inverse of the end state of the previous tournament.

 Ladder